AT&T admits 'big mistake' in hiring Trump fixer Michael Cohen - Journal du Cameroun

 “To be clear, everything we did was done according to the law and entirely legitimate.
 But the fact is, our past association with Cohen was a serious misjudgment.
 In this instance, our Washington DC team’s vetting process clearly failed, and I take responsibility for that.”

-AT&T recently acknowledged paying some $600,000 to Cohen, who is under scrutiny for accepting payment from companies and others seeking access to the White House, and for making a $130,000 payment to porn star Stormy Daniels.
+AT&T recently acknowledged paying some $600,000 to Cohen, who is under scrutiny for accepting payment from companies and others seeking access to the White House, and for making a $130,000 payment to porn star Stormy Daniels, who says she had an affair with Trump about a decade ago.

 “Our company has been in the headlines for all the wrong reasons these last few days and our reputation has been damaged,” Stephenson said.